code4policy/modules/git/03-ssh.md

 cat ~/.ssh/id_rsa
 ```

 This public and private key pair are mathematically linked.
 As the name suggests, you can share your **public key** far and wide, but must keep your **private key** safe and secure.
+Since we have shared out public key with GitHub, we can now create a secure connection to GitHub from our computer with our private key.

 ## Cryptography Basics